 Many of you have asked us questions about MEGA.
-We can’t yet answer some of the detailed questions as we are still in the very early stages of applying for funding and taking forward the Patient Advisory Group for adults (the children and young people’s group is an existing group working with the University of Bristol).
+We can’t yet answer some of the detailed questions as the Scientific Team and Patient Advisory Group are still in the early stages of applying for funding.
 This means that the details of the experimental design have yet to be discussed and agreed.
 However, below we have set out some Q&As that we hope you find useful.
 We will add to these as details of MEGA are developed.

-No. We are planning to apply for funding in 2017 for the first stage of the study, setting up the world’s largest Bioresource of data and samples from ME/CFS patients.
+We are applying for funding in 2017 for the first stage of the study, setting up the world’s largest Bioresource of data and samples from ME/CFS patients.
 Our aim is to create a resource that researchers all over the world can use.
-We will then apply for further funding for subsequent transcriptomics, metabolomics and other -omics studies, searching for the biological basis to ME/CFS, when the Bioresource is set up.

 There isn’t a limited fund for research in ME/CFS.
 We want to increase research funding and access to the Bioresource will potentially help facilitate a greater level of research into the illness.
 The MEGA team will apply to a variety of funders for future studies once the resource is set up.
 We also hope that other researchers and consortia will be able to obtain additional funding for research once MEGA is set up.
 While significant funding will be required for this study, there will still funding available for other research through all mainstream funders.